qiskit-community/qiskit-nature/CONTRIBUTING.md

 Please see the [Installing Qiskit Nature from Source](https://github.com/qiskit-community/qiskit-nature#installation)

-Note: Nature depends on Qiskit, and has optional dependence on Aer so should be installed too.
+Note: Nature depends on Qiskit, and has an optional dependence on Aer so that should be installed too.

 Nature also has some other optional dependents see